jdoleary/Spellmasons/docs/TasksCurrent.md

     - Antidote
 - Spell upgrades
 - fix protection spell to make it easier to understand 'hoist it?'
-- Spells like resurrect should scale by "n" not "logn"; logn is too cheap, or just do +2 on logn instead of +1
-- simpler rearrange
 ---
 Matt Feedback
 - Trying to join multiplayer for first time puts you in tutorial instead of their game